pwitvoet/wadmaker/readme.md

     if_*    converter: '"C:\Program Files\IrfanView\i_view64.exe"' arguments: '"{input}" /silent /ini="C:\custom_irfanview_settings_dir" /advancedbatch /convert="{output}"'
 The `if_*` name pattern here means that any image file whose name starts with `if_` will be processed by IrfanView, so switching between standard WadMaker and IrfanView behavior can be done by simply renaming an image.

+## Libraries
+WadMaker uses the ImageSharp library, which is licensed under the Apache License 2.0.